Shopify/draggable/README.md

 **Draggable is no longer maintained by its original authors.** Maintenance of this repo has been passed on to new collaborators and is no longer worked on by anyone at Shopify.

-**We are still looking for more maintainers!** If anyone is interested in answering / triaging issues, reviewing / rejecting / approving PRs, and authoring code for bug fixes / new features — please send an email to `curtis.dulmage (at) shopify (dot) com`.
+**We are still looking for more maintainers!** If anyone is interested in answering / triaging issues, reviewing / rejecting / approving PRs, and authoring code for bug fixes / new features — please send an email to `max.hoffmann (at) shopify (dot) com`.
 You may be asked a few questions before obtaining collaboration permission, but if everything checks out, we will happily add you as a collaborator.

 ---